 Visual control during friction stir welding (FSW) is one of the most effective means for achieving high-quality welds.
 As a rule of thumb, 75-95 % of the tool shoulder circumference should be surrounded by plasticised material, if the tool is tilted by 2.5°.

-Plasticised material should surround 75 – 95 % of the friction stir welding tool shoulder, if the tool is tilted by 2.5°
+Plasticised material should surround 75 – 95 % of the friction stir welding tool shoulder, if the tool is tilted by 2.5° (an exaggerated tilt angle is shown in the sketch)

 The tool heel plunge depth (THPD) should be pre-set, as shown on the page page "FSW: Tool Heel Plunge Depth - How to Set the Pin Length and Tool Heel Plunge Depth for Friction Stir Welding?".
 Even so, experienced friction stir welders keep an eye on the amount of plasticised material that is visible underneath the shoulder in front of the FSW tool pin.
 At least 75 % of the circumference of the FSW tool shoulder should be surrounded by plasticised material.
 Otherwise, the pin can be seen, if you look from a very low angle along the weld line.